jacktripperz/piggybanker/README.md

 ## Usage

 In a terminal window, navigate to the location where you saved all the files.
-Run the `hydrate.py` file.
+Run the `bank.py` file.

 ```bash
 $ python bank.py
 ```

-This terminal window will always need to remain open for the autohydrater to function.
-If the terminal window closes, just execute
-`python bank.py` again.
+This terminal window will always need to remain open for the script to function.
+If the terminal window closes, just execute `python bank.py` again.

 If this script helps you, consider supporting me gifiting me some piglets: